• About

 Ribeye Roast Cooking Time and Temperature

-For well done moist and tender meat, cook the roast in the middle of the oven at 375 ℉ (190 ℃) for about 4 hours for a 7 lb (3.2 kg) roast.
+For well-done done moist, and tender meat, cook the roast in the middle of the oven at 375 ℉ (190 ℃) for about 4 hours for a 7 lb (3.2 kg) roast.
 For every extra lb (or 0.5 kg) of meat, increase the cooking time by 15 minutes.
 Use this chart for bone-in cuts of meat.
 If the roast is without bone, reduce the cooking temperature by 10℉ to 25℉ while keeping the cooking time.

 Roast SizeTimeTemperature